melodygr/microsoft_movie_analysis/README.md

 Descriptive conclusions and recommendations

 ### Next Steps / Future Work
 Others things that could be done to improve analysis
+To truly be able to know if the industry is growing however, we would want to account for inflation over the years.
+Also measuring profit instead of gross sales would ensure us that movies are not costing so much more to make now that it is overshadowing the increase in revenue.